 29. Bruce Lee

-As an actor/marshal artist, Bruce Lee inspired us with his toughness and wisdom.
+As an actor/martial artist, Bruce Lee inspired us with his toughness and wisdom.
 Honor his legacy with a yellow Kill Bill ensemble or just a stretchy pair of pants.

 30. Captain America

 Show love for the ol’ stars and stripes in a Captain America costume.
-Keep it low maintenance with a long-sleeved blue shirt and a round red, white and blue shield.
+Keep it low maintenance with a long-sleeved blue shirt and that iconic red, white and blue shield.